 Blog SEO Basics: How To Make an SEO Keyword Plan

-A basic knowledge of search engine optimization (SEO) is essential for your small business.
+A basic understanding of search engine optimization (SEO) is essential for your small business.
 If you want traffic to your site (and who doesn't?), you have to get found on Google.
 Optimizing your site for search helps people find you and generates organic traffic.

 But how do you optimize your website for search?
 You need an SEO keyword plan.

-In a previous article, we discussed some background basics of SEO — what it is, why it's important, and how to get started.
+In a previous article, we discussed some background basics of SEO—what it is, why it's important, and how to get started.
 As we note in that post, good SEO starts with making a strategy.
 Thinking about what you are trying to achieve, and then making a plan to achieve it, is one of the best ways to ensure your success.

 The first part of that strategy?
 Determining the keywords you want to target.
 This post is all about how to decide what keywords you want to go after.
 It covers thinking about your audience, brainstorming, doing keyword research, and ultimately selecting your keywords.